uDeviceX/uDeviceX/src/clistx/README.md

 Cell lists

 ## possible inputs:
-* local array of particles `pplo`
+* local array of particles `pplo`, size `nlo`
-* (optional) remote array of particles `ppre`
+* (optional) remote array of particles `ppre`, size `nre`

-The arrays may have "holes" in it, in which case the particle is not kept in the cell lists
+The arrays may have "holes" in it, in which case the missing particle is not kept in the cell lists. in general, `nlo` is bigger than the number of local particles because of these holes.

-# output:
+## output:
 `starts`, `counts`, `pp`

-# work:
+`pp` has size nout; nout is not equal to nlo + nre in general!

+## ticket:
 * `ee` cell [e]ntries (`lo` and `re` versions)
 * `ii` scattered indices
 * `ws `workspace for scan